mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # General Setting

-Informally, a group is a set of users who possibly use multiple endpoint devices to interact with the Messaging Service (MS).
+Informally, a group is a set of users who possibly use multiple endpoint devices to interact with the Service Provider (SP).
 A group may be as small as two members (the simple case of person to person messaging) or as large as thousands.